-However, there are differences in each of the State’s interpretation & application of these laws.
-Which, if you’re a national labour hire business or you utilise labour hire services nationally – or in fact, if you outsource or engage workers from a third party – you’ll need to be across the differences in the law, both nuanced and significant.
+However, there are differences in each of the state’s interpretation and application of these laws.
+Which, if you’re a national labour hire business or you use labour hire services nationally – or in fact, if you outsource or engage workers from a third party – you’ll need to be across both the nuanced and significant differences in the law.

 Is your head hurting?
 Ours too…

 So we sourced this incredibly helpful comparison table, of the laws in each state.
 Thanks to law firm Corrs Chambers Westgarth you can quickly and easily review the stipulations and differences in the laws across Queensland, South Australia and Victoria.

 The chart covers:

 - Relevant dates and timeframes